-2.3.4 Boot Slot Selection
+2.6 Boot Slot Selection

-A system designed to run from redundant slots must always have a component that is responsible for selecting one of the bootable slots.
-Usually, this will be some kind of bootloader, but it could also be an initramfs booting a special-purpose Linux system.
+A system designed to run from redundant slots must always have a component that is responsible for selecting between the bootable slots.
+Usually, this will be some kind of bootloader, but it could also be an initramfs booting a special purpose Linux system.